indictranstech/fedex_integration/README.md

 ```
 $ bench get-app fedex_integration https://github.com/indictranstech/fedex_integration.git
 $ bench install-app fedex_integration
+$ bench migrate

 ```
+Note - Due to some issues, Custom fields are not populating in correct order.So try bench migrate command multiple times (4 times).
+Also, It would be better to create new site & install the app it rather using production site.

 This integration allows you to use Fedex web services to ship packages using ERPNext Packing Slip.